Washington Free Press Washington State's Nonprofit Journal of News, Ideas, & Culture

 What is the Washington Free Press?

 The Washington Free Press exists to carry under-reported news and thought-provoking opinion out to a wider audience.
 We specialize in news related to Washington State.
-In order to get the news out, we need your reader support to help us pay for basic costs.
-That's why we ask you to please subscribe and donate.
+In order to get the news out, we need your readership and support for basic costs.
+That's why we ask you to please subscribe and/or donate.
 If you would like to help us with writing, editing, or "scouting" for writers and articles, please contact us.

 Doug Collins, editor

 Support the WA Free Press.
-Non-profit community journalism needs your support.
+Community journalism needs your readership and support.
 Please subscribe and/or donate.

 posted July 24, 2009